 We don’t eat a lot of cod at home, in fact, unless it’s covered in batter and fried, I don’t even think to buy it.
 However, my local supermarket had some lovely responsibly sourced skinless and boneless cod fillets on offer last time I was in there so I picked some up on a whim and spent the entire drive home trying to figure out what I could do with them.
 My friend and I were swapping recipes a few weeks ago and I remembered her saying she makes a ratatouille, places fish on top, mozzarella on top of the fish and bakes it in the oven.
 I think it’s a lovely idea and would definitely work with cod, but I fancied something a bit more aromatic, with a bit of spice.
 I suddenly remembered the Moroccan seasoning I had in the back of the cupboard at home and the dried cranberries left over from Christmas and came up with this Moroccan inspired dish.

 For once, my first attempt at a new recipe worked.
-Usually it takes a couple a goes to get it right, but this just came together (thanks to the lovely fish and pre-mixed spices).
-It’s delicious, warming without being spicy and super easy.
-I haven’t added any sugar, salts or fats into this dish, just a bit of olive oil to stop the veg sticking to the pan and the fish and pulses are really good sources of iron, so it’s healthy too.
+Usually it takes a couple of goes to get it right, but this just came together (thanks to the lovely fish and pre-mixed spices).
+It’s delicious, warming without being spicy and really easy to make.
+I haven’t added any sugars, salts or fats into this dish, just a bit of olive oil to stop the veg sticking to the pan and the fish and pulses are really good sources of iron, so it’s healthy too.

 Ready in 45 mins (10 mins prep, 10 mins on the hob, 25 mins in the oven) – serves 2.